knchst/ZoomableTransition/README.md

 ### Usage

 ZoomableTransiiton has two important protocols.
-To apply transiton for your UINavigationController when you must adapt source viewcontroller

 To apply the transition to your UINavigationController, source viewcontroller must conform to `ZoomableTransitionSource` and target viewcontroller must conform to ZoomableTransitionTarget.

 **1. ZoomableTransitionSource**